Back To Work After Maternity Leave

 The other thing to consider is, are you returning to your old company, or are you searching for a new position altogether?

-Families as we know, all come in different shapes, sizes, and backgrounds.
+Families, as we know, all come in different shapes, sizes, and backgrounds.
 Some families are not in a position to live on one income, so that decision may already be made for you.

 Plan Ahead – the first day of leaving your child in daycare will be one of the hardest things you have to do.

 Diving in headfirst–it might be worth speaking to your boss before you start.
 They might let you work a couple of half days in your first week, so you are not too overwhelmed.

-Don’t worry about the space that you will have when you were not working; this can be quickly filled in to explain, you were off work to raise a family.
+Don’t worry about the space that you will have when you were not working; this can be quickly filled in to explain you were off work to raise a family.

-Parent with School Age Children In The Worforce
+Parent with School-Age Children In The Workforce

 If you have had an extended period off from work.
-This can be all the more daunting as things could have changed.
+This can be even more daunting, as things could have changed.

 Why do I want to go back to work?
 Do I want to do the same job?
 These are simple questions, yet they have a bearing on what route you take.

 Your Expectations–these will have to be adjusted.
 You might find you have to accept a pay cut compared to what you used to earn in your field before you left.

 You could also find you have to take an entry-level to get your foot back into the door, regardless of your work experience.

 While you have the chance at home, make sure you brush up on those new skills, even if they are not related to your career.

 Family friend companies are becoming quite popular these days, so searching for these as you are looking for that new position can be helpful, and may give you a road to a career you were not expecting.

 Long-Term Parent Back In The Workforce

 You might have to give yourself a good honest self-appraisal.
 What job do you want to do and what skill set do you need to accomplish this?

 Being honest with yourself will not lead you into any areas where you are too uncomfortable.

 Practice makes perfect, so research the company whom you are targeting and brush up on your interview techniques using the knowledge you have on them.

 Networking is a must.
-It is true that it is not what you know, it is whom you know, and this can be a blessing when returning to work, things might just work out a little easier than expected.
+It is true that it is not what you know; it is whom you know, and this can be a blessing when returning to work.
+Things might just work out a little easier than expected.